AlibabaResearch/DAMO-ConvAI/FlowBench/README.md

 ## Overview

 This repository contains the source data and code for our EMNLP 2024 paper [FlowBench: Revisiting and Benchmarking Workflow-Guided Planning for LLM-based Agents](https://arxiv.org/abs/2406.14884).
 We propose a comprehensive benchmark, FlowBench, for workflow-guided agent planning.
 We first revisit and formalize different workflow knowledge formats for agent planning.
 FlowBench covers an extensive taxonomy (6 domains, 22 roles, 51 scenarios) and different knowledge formats (text, code, flowchart) to synchronize with real-world applications comprehensively.
 The benchmark data is constructed through a three-phase pipeline of task collection, workflow organization, and session generation.
-FlowBench features numerous distinct characteristics, such as coverage, difficulty, expertlevel annotation, and support for multi-round useragent interaction.
+FlowBench features numerous distinct characteristics, such as coverage, difficulty, expert-level annotation, and support for multi-round user-agent interaction.
 Through extensive experiments on FlowBench, we find that even the best-performing model, GPT4o, fails to deliver satisfying results on challenging FlowBench.
 We hope that our work can provide meaningful insights to future research in the field of workflow-guided agent planning.
 An overview of our proposed FlowBench can be seen as follows:

 ![overview of flowbench](./resources/flowbench.png)